 Started 3D design today.
 After 3 hours, here’s where I got to: This is Wheatley’s Inner Socket.
 This will house all of the electronics, parts, etc. It still needs some detail work, but overall I’m pleased with the progress I’ve made.

 More 3D design today.
 Added more support material for the Gimbal Mount.
 Also added more detail to the Inner Socket.
 Next goals for the Inner Socket: put Bucket on back, complete detail work, and proof for 3D Printing.

 I also started considering the controller today.
-It’s possible to link a wireless PS3/Xbox controller to an Arduino for servo control.
-Definitely going to go that route this time.
+I know it’s possible to link a wireless PS3/Xbox controller to an Arduino for servo control, so I’m definitely going to go that route this time.
 I’ve also included the diagram I brainstormed with.

 Did more cosmetic design today.
 Added and removed features as I figured out better ways to make them.
 Looking at the design now, I realize that the Inner Socket is probably going to have to be 3D printed on its side if I want to get the most quality out of this model.
 Goals for the Inner Socket: Finish Bucket on back, solidify Gimbal Mount design, add connection points for Sides, prep for 3D Printing by making sure everything is merged together and figuring out how to rotate the entire model on to its side.
 Next pieces to tackle: Sides.
 Also need to figure out how to make an assembly.